gdjohnson/TK19/people/Ludwig Wittgenstein.md

 Perissinotto:

 > Wrestling oneself free from the force of this antithesis is one of the tasks, if not _the_ task, that Wittgenstein assigns to his philosophizing, which, from this point of view, takes the shape of a struggle against [[Socrates]] and Platonism.

+# Ian Ground 2017: "The relentless honesty of Ludwig Wittgenstein"

+> If you ask philosophers – those in the English speaking analytic tradition anyway – who is the most important philosopher of the twentieth century, they will most likely name Ludwig Wittgenstein.
+But the chances are that if you ask them exactly why he was so important, they will be unable to tell you.
+Moreover, in their own philosophical practice it will be rare, certainly these days, that they mention him or his work.
+Indeed, they may very fluently introduce positions, against which Wittgenstein launched powerful arguments: the very arguments which, by general agreement, make him such an important philosopher.
+Contemporary philosophers don’t argue _with_ Wittgenstein.
+Rather they bypass him.
+Wittgenstein has a deeply ambivalent status – he has authority, but not influence.

+See also [[Pierre Bourdieu]] and [[Erving Goffman]], and discussions with Gianni de Falco about the way these thinkers' ideas are paid lip service to, but not properly read or updated on.